 When you fax with your email, you are basically sending a fax to your service’s fax servers; it will then forward a converted and secured fax file to the recipient.
 There are key differences with this faxing method though:

-So, if you have used Gmail before, you may already know how to attach a document.
+So, if you have used Gmail before, you may already know how to attach a document to fax.
 You have to click on the paperclip icon located on the bottom left of your composing window.

 If you need a document from your computer, the paperclip icon is the way to go, but you can also decide to grab a file from your Drive account, so that you can attach it to the message.
 To do this just click on the icon at the right of the paperclip; it looks like a triangular shape, and this is the icon for Drive.
 When you click it you get a pop-up window with all your documents.